The Long-Term Consequences of Substance Abuse: Physical and Mental Effects

 Key Takeaways

-• Mental health challenges like depression, anxiety, and cognitive impairment are common.
+• Mental health issues such as anxiety, depression, and other mental disorders are common.

 • Early support can prevent or reverse many of these effects.